lorendsnow/IBKRWrapper/README.md

 # IBKRWrapper

-IBKRWrapper is two projects in one, aiming to make using the Interactive Brokers easier in C#/dotnet.
-IBKRWrapper is an event-based partial implementation of the Interactive Brokers API, and SimpleBroker uses IBKRWrapper to expose a simple and easy to use public API.
+IBKRWrapper is two projects in one, and aims to make it easier to use Interactive Brokers in C#/dotnet.
+IBKRWrapper is an event-based partial implementation of the Interactive Brokers API, and SimpleBroker uses IBKRWrapper to expose a simple and easy-to-use public API.
 You can use IBKRWrapper as a starting point to implement your own custom API, or just use SimpleBroker as a "batteries-included" API to begin using the Interactive Brokers API immediately.

 A few caveats and things you should know before using: